Behrouz-Babaki/COP-Kmeans/README.md

 	     width="200">
 </p>

-This is an implementations of the *Constrained K-means Algorithm*, developed by Wagstaff et al. according to the description of algorithm presented in [[1][1]].
+This is an implementations of the *Constrained K-means* algorithm, introduced by Wagstaff et al. This implementation is developed according to the description of algorithm as presented in [[1][1]].